 The Seventh Grade Literacy curriculum is a challenging one.
 We will have discussions about topics such as dealing with a new style of learning and how to master it.
 We will be improving on some of the skills the students learned in sixth grade such as research papers, analyzing different forms of literature, and storytelling.
 We will also read a series of short stories and a few novels as well.
 The goal this year, as it is every year, is improvement.
 Students received the foundation in sixth grade and now we are going to build the framework for success in the future.

 As I mentioned above, the goal here is growth and improvement.
 That being said, I expect my students to come to class prepared and ready to learn.
 They should have the required materials, their Independent Read book, and any homework that is due.
-As we all know, this is going to be a different type of school year, so much of our work will be completed on Google Classroom, so please make sure that work is submitted on time.
+We will continue to use some of the items from our Remote Setting last year such as Google Classroom, Kami PDF Reader, and few others, so much of our work will still be digital, so please make sure that work is submitted on time.